Boundaries

 Businesses

-There are many independent and chain shops and restaurants in Centretown–Golden Triangle, mainly along Bank, Somerset, Elgin and Gladstone.
+There are many independent and chain shops, restaurants and coffee shops in Centretown–Golden Triangle, mainly along Bank, Somerset, Elgin and Gladstone.
 Businesses include :

 - Three Tarts